 Unlike the deer in the previous example, Bill doesn't get a chance to rest and instead stays in "fight of flight" mode all day.
 Over a period of several weeks or months, Bill's ability to respond appropriately to stress is compromised, resulting in downregulation of the HPA axis.
 With this understanding of the difference between acute and chronic stress in mind, we'll talk next about the vicious cycle of HPA downregulation and hypoglycemia.

-The hypoglycemia connection
+The cortisol and hypoglycemia connection

-But when the HPA axis becomes downregulated, the adrenal glands become resistant to the stimulatory effects off ACTH.
+But when the HPA axis becomes downregulated, the adrenal glands become resistant to the stimulatory effects of ACTH.
 Consequently, they do not secrete as much cortisol.
 This imbalance is commonly referred to "adrenal fatigue" or "adrenal insufficiency," but as I described earlier the problem involves the whole HPA axis and not just the adrenals.

 Whatever terminology is used to describe this phenomenon, the end result is that the adrenal glands no longer secrete adequate amounts of cortisol to raise blood sugar and the ability to resolve hypoglycemia by activating gluconeogenesis is compromised.

-Testing for HPA dysregulation
+Testing for HPA Problems

 An important first step in treating hypoglycemia that is related HPA dysregulation is establishing a baseline cortisol profile through a DUTCH adrenal dried urine test.
 This is our preferred test because it evaluates cortisol levels four times over the course of a 24 hour period.
 The DUTCH test is preferable to single collection cortisol tests that only measure total cortisol for a 24 hour period because total cortisol for the day doesn't provide as clear of a picture.
 For example, low levels of cortisol throughout much of the day could be hidden by a cortisol spike that pushes total cortisol for the period into normal, or even elevated ranges.